<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Time tracking software - to check how much your subcontractors spend working on the job site, and how long specific tasks take

-This approach works, but is error-prone and takes much more time and effort from the project manager, right?
+• Google Drive - to store sensitive documents This approach works, but is error-prone and takes much more time and effort from the job manager, right?

 There’s a new and easier way.